Blendify/blender-manual/blender_docs/manual/interface/tool_system.rst

 Tools can have their own settings, these are available multiple place:

 - The :menuselection:`Sidebar --> Tools --> Active Tool` panel.
-- The *Active Tool* tab in the properties space.
+- The *Active Tool* tab in the Properties editor.
 - The *Tool Settings* region.